Lorenza Mazzetti: Early life

 Mazzetti was born in Florence.
 Her mother, Olga Liberati, died shortly after giving birth to Lorenza and her twin sister Paola.
-Her father, Corrado Mazzetti, gave custody of his children to a nurse in the village Anticoli Corrado, where they spent the first three years of their life.
+Her father, Corrado Mazzetti, gave custody of his children to a nurse in the village Anticoli Corrado, where they spent the first three years of their lives.
 When Corrado Mazzetti realised that the nurse was taking advantage of his absence and leaving the children alone while he was out at work, his friend Ugo Giannattasio, a futurist painter, offered to temporarily take care of them.

-Mazzetti and her sister eventually moved in with their paternal aunt, Cesarina (Nina) Mazzetti, in a farm in Rignano sull’Arno, where she lived with her husband Robert Einstein (cousin of Albert) and their two daughters Anna Maria and Luce.
+Mazzetti and her sister eventually moved in with their paternal aunt, Cesarina (Nina) Mazzetti, on a farm in Rignano sull’Arno, where she lived with her husband Robert Einstein (cousin of Albert) and their two daughters Anna Maria and Luce.
 Here Lorenza and Paola became part of the family and lived happy and untroubled.

 During the Second World War, the farm was occupied by a department of the Wehrmacht.
 With the advancement of Anglo-American forces, after the last motor truck had just left, three German officers stepped into the villa and asked for Robert.
 Nina answered that he was not at home.
 The officers announced that they would return shortly.
 Assuming that the only person in danger would be her husband, Nina begged him to hide in the woods.
 However, when the officers returned on 3 August 1944 and did not find Robert, they assassinated his family.
 This incident is known as the Strage di Rignano.
 Lorenza and Paola were able to escape the massacre because their surname wasn't Einstein.
 However, their lives had become tainted forever by the execution of their aunt and their cousins.
 After the carnage, they were carried away, along with a group of farmers who had been hiding in the basement seeking shelter from the bombing of the British armed forces.
 The farm was set on fire.
 Robert, who had hidden in the woods, was overwhelmed by pain and committed suicide on 13 July 1945.
 Lorenza and Paola were entrusted to a custodian that their uncle had authorised with the administration of his estate that he had passed on to them.